 The janitor shook Kennedy’s hand, drew himself up to his full height, and replied

 This story is probably apocryphal.
-Nevertheless, it demonstrates an important point: seemingly insignificant tasks are fundamental to the effective performance of R&D. Kennedy recognised that, and so did the nameless janitor; the man who swept the offices after the rocket scientists had gone home was important to making the moon landings happen.
-This is recognised in the contemporary definition of R&D through the concept of Qualifying Indirect Activities (“QIAs”).
-QIAs allow the inclusion of activities that are not directly contributing to R&D, but are nevertheless essential for the success of the project.
-This covers cleaning, security, administrative tasks (payroll, HR, etc.) and documentation of results.
+Nevertheless, it demonstrates an important point: seemingly insignificant tasks are fundamental to the effective performance of R&D. Kennedy recognized that and so did the nameless janitor; the man who swept the offices after the rocket scientists had gone home was important to making the moon landings happen.
+This is recognized in the contemporary definition of R&D through the concept of Qualifying Indirect Activities (“QIAs”).
+QIAs allow the inclusion of activities that are not directly contributing to R&D but are nevertheless essential for the success of the project.
+This covers cleaning, security, administrative tasks (payroll, HR, etc.), and documentation of results.
 These areas are often missed in the preparation of R&D claims, yet they can make up a substantial amount of money and should not be forgotten.

-While the first flights did not last long enough for the astronaut to need food, John Glenn was supplied with tubes of applesauce to test whether he could eat in space.
-He found he could – to the great relief of all concerned, since NASA did not have any alternative plans!
-However, food in the Mercury programme was far from ideal, it came in metal squeeze tubes (like toothpaste), which meant that the packaging was often heavier than the food itself.
-Furthermore, it was unappetising, made worse by the fact that it was necessarily cold and in puree form.
-This was driven by the need to contain the food itself, since crumbs or droplets of liquid floating around in a spacecraft could present a serious hazard were they to interfere with the controls and electronics.
-By the time of the Gemini programme, NASA’s scientists had made some progress.
+While the first flights did not last long enough for the astronaut to need food, John Glenn was supplied with tubes of applesauce to test whether he could eat-in space.
+He found he could – to the great relief of all concerned since NASA did not have any alternative plans!
+However, food in the Mercury program was far from ideal, it came in metal squeeze tubes (like toothpaste), which meant that the packaging was often heavier than the food itself.
+Furthermore, it was unappetizing, made worse by the fact that it was necessarily cold and in puree form.
+This was driven by the need to contain the food itself since crumbs or droplets of liquid floating around in a spacecraft could present a serious hazard were they to interfere with the controls and electronics.
+By the time of the Gemini program, NASA’s scientists had made some progress.
 Food was now available in solid form, set into gelatin, or using vegetable oil to control crumbs.
-This still proved quite limiting, however, and temperature was still a problem, since the Gemini craft still lacked the capability to heat either food or water.
+This still proved quite limiting, however, and the temperature was still a problem since the Gemini craft still lacked the capability to heat either food or water.
 Only with the Apollo spacecraft, which included a more advanced water system capable of producing hot water, could astronauts enjoy hot meals.

-Many of the challenges faced by NASA in providing its crews with appetising meals, meeting their dietary requirements, and in a volume- and mass-efficient package, have parallels in the contemporary food manufacturing industry.
-The requirements are different, but the challenges of providing appetising meals, and meeting strict nutritional requirements (such as low salt, fat, and sugar levels), are faced by most food manufacturers to this day.
-In addition, the need to package food adequately to protect and preserve the contents, while reducing the weight and volume of material used, present challenges to manufacturers – driven further by environmental pressures.
-Our clients in this sector face these challenges on a regular basis, and substantial claims can be made for ongoing R&D in the area.
+Many of the challenges faced by NASA in providing its crews with appetizing meals, meeting their dietary requirements, and in a volume- and mass-efficient package, have parallels in the contemporary food manufacturing industry.
+The requirements are different, but the challenges of providing appetizing meals, and meeting strict nutritional requirements (such as low salt, fat, and sugar levels), are faced by most food manufacturers to this day.
+In addition, the need to package food adequately to protect and preserve the contents, while reducing the weight and volume of material used, presents challenges to manufacturers – driven further by environmental pressures.
+Our clients in this sector face these challenges regularly, and substantial claims can be made for ongoing R&D in the area.

-Nevertheless, NASA recognised from early on that in flight computing power would be necessary; while Mercury and Gemini craft had been manually piloted or controlled from the ground, this would be impossible for a long-duration moon mission with a transmission delay of up to 1.5s.
-Engineers at MIT were able to develop a computer with the necessary specifications only through use of integrated circuits, at the time a new and untried technology, and core rope memory, a decision which proved extremely limiting further down the line since it could not be reprogrammed without rebuilding the computer.
-Real advances however, were made in software engineering; indeed, recognition of the field as a discipline in its own right came about as a consequence of developments in the project.
-This now forms one of the largest areas of contemporary R&D, and although the Apollo software would be unrecognisable to a modern software engineer, the field owes its origins to the Apollo program.
+Nevertheless, NASA recognized from early on that in-flight computing power would be necessary; while Mercury and Gemini craft had been manually piloted or controlled from the ground, this would be impossible for a long-duration moon mission with a transmission delay of up to 1.5s.
+Engineers at MIT were able to develop a computer with the necessary specifications only through the use of integrated circuits, at the time a new and untried technology, and core rope memory, a decision which proved extremely limiting further down the line since it could not be reprogrammed without rebuilding the computer.
+Real advances, however, were made in software engineering; indeed, recognition of the field as a discipline in its own right came about as a consequence of developments in the project.
+This now forms one of the largest areas of contemporary R&D, and although the Apollo software would be unrecognizable to a modern software engineer, the field owes its origins to the Apollo program.